Paper is one of the most widely recycled materials in America. Paper recycling rates in the U.S. have consistently increased in recent decades.

 Our industry’s success in paper recycling is because our systems are voluntary and market-driven.
 And because of the industry’s investments and the support of the millions who recycle every day.

 The paper industry is working to capture even more paper from the waste stream for recycling.
-Since 2019, our industry has announced or is expected to complete projects by 2025 that will use more than 9 million tons of recycled paper.
-Projects include building new mills, converting or expanding existing mills, and updating machinery and equipment.
+During 2019-2025, our industry invested in projects at paper mills that will use over 4.5 million additional tons of recycled paper.

 Extended producer responsibility (EPR) programs that shift the burden of recycling paper products to manufacturers are unnecessary.